terrastruct/d2-docs/docs/tour/design.md

 Imagine if you couldn't separate HTML and CSS and it all had to be inlined.

 Of course, good aesthetics are essential to good documentation.
-D2 certianly prioritizes aesthetics, but it must be decoupled with the content.
+D2 certainly prioritizes aesthetics, but it must be decoupled with the content.

 D2 is the only language that allows you to define just nodes and edges, and import all the